 a guide for those seeking a visiting scholar invitation

-Purdue University’s College of Agriculture has global reach and is highly regarded worldwide for its research, education, and engagement programs.
+Purdue University’s College of Agriculture has global reach and is highly regarded worldwide for its research, education and engagement programs.
 As a result, each year a very large number of overseas scholars and scientists seek an invitation to visit our college to engage in collaborative research and other activities.
 Historically, the College of Agriculture has hosted thousands of visitors from all over the world.
 In 2019, the Office of International Programs in Agriculture tracked nearly 1200 invitation letters issued on behalf of the college.
 This reflects the high quality of our programs, the reputations of faculty members, and the welcoming culture of the College of Agriculture.
 Visitors are expected to add demonstrably to the college mission, while at the same time enriching the culture and diversity of academic departments.
 Many initial visits to campus have blossomed into long-term research and educational collaborations, expanding the dimensions of our global engagement far beyond what was originally envisioned.

 Visiting Scholars are defined as scientists, postdoctoral researchers, graduate students and others affiliated with institutions other than Purdue University who wish to spend an extended period of time conducting research on campus, at the invitation of a Purdue host.
-Visiting Scholars are those who are not otherwise classified as employees, undergraduate students, graduate students, faculty, staff or postdoctoral researchers by Purdue University.
+Visiting Scholars are those who are not otherwise classified as employees, undergraduate students, graduate students, faculty, staff or postdoctoral researchers affiliated with Purdue University.

 - Establish communication with a potential host in the College of

-- Confirm that your host’s research interests are compatible with your interests.
+- Confirm that your host’s research interests are compatible with your

-- Confirm that your host is willing to host you.
+- Confirm that your host is willing to host

 - Consider the timing of your visit in light of Purdue’s academic calendar.

-- Scholarships or sponsorships from national or private sources.
+- Scholarships or sponsorships from national or private sources

-- Borlaug and Cochran fellowships from USDA.
+- Borlaug and Cochran fellowships from USDA

-- Fulbright fellowships or awards.
+- Fulbright fellowships or awards

-- Support from collaborative projects.
+- Support from collaborative projects

-- Sponsorship by your institution or government.
+- Sponsorship by your institution or government

-- Host faculty support, if agreed upon in advance.
+- Host faculty support, if agreed upon in advance

-In some limited circumstances a Visiting Scholar can compensated while at Purdue and some portion of living expenses can be covered by the host or the host department.
+In limited circumstances, a Visiting Scholar can be compensated while at Purdue and some portion of living expenses can be covered by the host or the host department.
 The employment and tax rules governing these arrangements are complex and may involve visa considerations/restrictions.